solventarchitect/MQTT_Sonoff/README.md

 # MQTT Sonoff Devices
-This code includes use cases for garage door openers, door snesors, and other Sonoff projects.
+This code includes use cases for garage door openers, door sensors, and other Sonoff projects.

 ## 1. Use Cases ##
 - A smart wireless mqtt door sensor